Senecio wightii

 What traditional systems uses this plant?

-This plant is traditionally utilized by indigenous communities in East Africa to treat various ailments including skin infections, digestive issues, and respiratory problems.
+This plant Seneciio wightii is traditionally used by local communities in East Africa to treat various ailments such as skin infections, stomach pains, and respiratory issues.

 What are the pharmacological activities of Senecio wightii?